sakschools/sakschools/README.md

-Welcome to Sir Apollo Kaggwa Schools, Our schools that offers holistic and quality primary education in Uganda.
-Our children excel in National exams with only first grades and we are proud of this.
+Sir Apollo Kaggwa Schools are private primary schools registered with the ministry of education and sports with a UNEB centre number offering Education to Ugandan and non-Ugandan children based on the Ugandan Curriculum and equipping them with necessary life skills.

-Not only that but also our pupils are equipped with skills in swimming, ball games, athletics, home economics, debate and computer knowledge.
+We provide a stimulating and credible learning environment which will produce dynamic and talented young Ugandan citizens and ensure all learners are equipped to meet the challenges of life”.
 <!---
 sakschools/sakschools is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.